UKGovernmentBEIS/beis-report-official-development-assistance/README.md

-# Report Overseas Development Assistance (RODA)
+# Report Official Development Assistance (RODA)

-This service enables the Department for Business, Energy and Industrial Strategy (BEIS) and their delivery partners to collect and report information on the spending of Overseas Development Assistance (ODA).
+This service enables the Department for Business, Energy and Industrial Strategy (BEIS) and their delivery partners to collect and report information on the spending of Official Development Assistance (ODA).

 ## Getting started